DavidePrati99/Data-Visualization-Project-about-Suicides-in-the-World/README.md

 # Data-Visualization-Project-about-Suicides-in-the-World

-The purpose of this report is not to understand why people are led to take their own lives, but to study how this phenomenon varies across the world and if there are predominantly factors, such as wealth index and unemployment rate, to take in consideration.
+The purpose of this project is not to understand why people are led to take their own lives, but to study how this phenomenon varies across the world and if there are predominantly factors, such as wealth index and unemployment rate, to take in consideration.